-Lawsuit alleges off-duty Minneapolis police officer patronizing bar assaulted man, causing brain injury
+Lawsuit alleges off-duty Minneapolis police officer assaulted man at bar

 The 62-page suit filed last week also accuses the police department of creating an environment that encouraged the officer to later lie to investigators about the incident.

-The lawsuit contends that after the incident Toles and the bouncer, Mike Wells, gave shifting accounts of what happened, reportedly telling responding officers and paramedics that they didn't know each other and that McDonough had thrown the first punch.
-Bar management participated in this "coverup" because of its cozy relationship with Toles and other cops who frequent the establishment, the suit says.
+The lawsuit contends that after the incident Toles and the bouncer, Mike Wells, gave shifting accounts, reportedly telling responding officers and paramedics that they didn’t know each other and that McDonough had thrown the first punch.
+Bar management participated in this “coverup” because of its cozy relationship with Toles and other cops who frequent the establishment, the suit says.

 The suit alleges that the two men changed their stories in subsequent interviews with St. Paul police, to whom the case was referred to avoid a conflict of interest.
-The Department referred the case to the Hennepin County Attorney's office, which declined to file charges.
+The department referred the case to the Hennepin County Attorney’s Office, which declined to file charges against Toles.
+A spokesman for the office declined to comment.

-Toles' full personnel records weren't immediately available.
-But a database search of records from the Office of Police Conduct Review, the city agency investigates allegations of police misconduct, indicates that he is the subject of an open internal probe from 2017 — it's not clear whether that investigation is related to the incident that sparked the lawsuit.
+A database search of records from the Office of Police Conduct Review, the city agency that investigates allegations of police misconduct, indicates that he is the subject of an open internal probe from 2017 — it’s not clear whether that investigation is related to the incident that sparked the lawsuit.

 Lt.
 Bob Kroll, head of the union that represents the city’s rank-and-file officers, said he was convinced that the evidence will eventually clear Toles.